 Heather was born and raised in Vancouver, British Columbia in a household full of cats and dogs.
 In 1988, Heather moved to Toronto, Ontario to start her career.
 Her love affair with animals continued throughout her early adult years, training her Redbone Coonhound (Murphy) in agility and raising a Champion German Shorthaired Pointer (Scout).
 In 2000, Heather joined the Iams Pet Food Company and deepened her understanding of animal physiology and nutrition.
-Now living in West Toronto with her husband, daughter and dog (Whiskey), Heather has left the corporate world to pursue a career in animal wellness through massage.
+Now living in West Toronto with her husband, daughter and dog (Lincoln), Heather has left the corporate world to pursue a career in animal wellness through massage.

 Heather is a graduate of the Northwest School of Animal Massage in Washington State, where she studied Anatomy, Physiology, Kinesiology, Gait and Movement Analysis and First Aid under the school’s founder, Lola Michelin.